storj/docs/app/(docs)/support/faqs/page.md

 For some sample Go code around access-restriction, check out: <https://godoc.org/storj.io/storj/lib/uplink#example-package--RestrictAccess>

-## How do I pay with Storj Token?
+## How do I pay with USDC?

-When you decide to become a paid customer of Storj, you can choose to pay with a credit card or using STORJ token.
+When you decide to become a paid customer of Storj, you can choose to pay with a credit card or using USDC.
 The process for adding a payment method is covered in [](docId:59T_2l7c1rvZVhI8p91VX).

 ## What are the current rate and usage limits?